mvcisback/SSLVC/report/report.md

 The procedure for classifying speech is summarized in figure 12.
 The resulting classification results are given in table 3.
-In additon, the corresponding LCS and MFCC features are shown for a 2 dimensional space in figure 11 for non-speech signals, class 1 and class 2 speech signals.
-Non-speech and speech classes are clearly separable; however, the seperability of th speech classes remains suspect.
-Nevertheless, given the empirical success of the classifiers, the speech classes appear to be seperable in higher dimensions.
+In addition, the corresponding LCS and MFCC features are shown for a 2 dimensional space in figure 11 for non-speech signals, class 1 and class 2 speech signals.
+Non-speech and speech classes are clearly separable; however, the separability of the speech classes remains suspect.
+Nevertheless, given the empirical success of the classifiers, the speech classes appear to be separable in higher dimensions.
 Note that in our tests Ada-Boost had the highest classification accuracy.
-Our suspicion is that the other classifiers make Gaussian assumptions either explictly or implicitly in the euclidean distance measures.
+Our suspicion is that the other classifiers make Gaussian assumptions either explicitly or implicitly in the euclidean distance measures.
 Ada Boost avoids this fate by using a collection of classifiers, that while potentially making individual Gaussian assumptions, are not necessarily Gaussian distributed themselves.